-With a bit of creativity, your brand can take real advantage of Carousel ads.
-And see returns like never before.
+With a bit of creativity, your brand can take real advantage of Carousel ads so you can get the right audience to take a desired specific action, drive more traffic to your product pages, and see returns like never before.

 This is exactly why you should try video ads on Facebook.
 You’ll be able to convey your message in a more elaborate manner, with a much better ROI.